• Skip to main content

 • Related Recipes:

-There’s nothing better than sipping a pumpkin spice latte and eating a pumpkin scone on a crisp fall or winter day.
+There’s nothing better than sipping an Iced Chai Latte with pumpkin cold foam and eating a pumpkin scone on a crisp fall or winter day.
 Instead of going to the nearest coffee shop, you can make your own scones right at home.
-It’s easier than you think and you can have as many as you want!
+It’s easier than you think, and you can have as many as you want!
 They are great to give away as gifts as well.

 If this is your first time making scones, you’ll never want to buy them from the store again.
 They taste like pumpkin pie in biscuit form and are soft and moist on the inside.
 The kids will love them too!
 Before you know it, they’ll be the most asked-for breakfast treat this season.